WATER SKILLS

 - The filter outlet never touches dirty water or dirty hands.

-- You have tablets, fuel for boiling, or another backup.
+- You have tablets, fuel for boiling, UV, or another backup.

 - Clean bottle threads get dunked in the source.